Gajol/IT-Notes/Notes/Application/DevOps/DevOps.md

 ## SRE versus Availability
 - Availability is a subset of Reliability.
 There are many facets or reliability you can measure in addition to availability.
 This year's GitLab looked at:
-- Do you define SLA for SRE
+- Do you define SLA for SRE?
-- Do you have error budgets for developers.
+- Do you have error budgets for developers.?

+# DevOps Principles

+1. Create a collaborative environment
+2. Automate, automate, automate.
+Automate in all areas, continuous integration, continuous deployment, infrastructure provisioning and configuration, security compliance verificatio, functionality tests, software deployment.
+3. Monitor the process continuously.
+Monitor deployment, applications, logs, infrastructure and systems.
+Identify concerns and problems.
+4. Implement end-to-end responsibility.
+Development and operations responsibility on a single team.
+5. Foster continuous improvement.
+Team continous to support and evolve the product throughout its lifecycle.
+6. Fail.
+Learn from failures.
+Chance culture to see failure as an opportunity to learn, improve and benefit.
+7. Client first.
+Team must be open to ever-changing customer and client needs.

-# DevOps - DZzone
+# DevOps - DZone

 [DZone - How to Become a DevOps Engineer](https://dzone.com/articles/how-to-become-devops-engineer) -